Does Insurance Cover Couples Therapy?

 This is the most confusing part to most people.
 Your insurance will pay for both spouses being in the room (Procedural Code) and often the clerk on the phone will say “Yes, we cover couples counseling,” because they see the Procedural Code “Couples/Family Therapy” on their computer screen.

-But a Procedural Code (Who’s in the Room) doesn’t kick out the claim.
+But a Procedural Code ("Who’s in the Room") doesn’t kick out the claim.
 It is the Diagnostic Code that causes the claim to be rejected.
-Whether or not your insurance cover couples therapy depends upon whether they cover z-codes.
+Whether or not your insurance covers couples therapy depends upon whether they cover z-codes.

 The diagnostic code tells the insurance company what condition is being treated.
 When the condition is a troubled relationship, the correct diagnostic code is Z63.00.
 But unless you realize that the CPT only refers to how many people are in a room, and NOT what treatment is being provided, you can be misled.